-There are several bigger alternatives to Google Search Console now.
+While setting up Google Search Console is a highly recommended step for every site owner, there are several alternatives to GSC now.
 They have similar features and also enable webmasters to control all the processes in your website, monitor any changes, and find problems.
-Among the top options are Bing Webmaster Tools, Yandex Webmaster Tools, and Baidu Webmaster Tools.
+Among the top options are Bing Webmaster Tools and Baidu Webmaster Tools.

 Bing Webmaster Tools